ziggy6792/ziggy6792.github.io/content/posts/wellcome-to-my-blog.md

 But also because they are exciting technologies which I am keen to work with.

 Most of my explanations and sample code will in someway showcase my Competition Management App (such as DynamoDB tables with names like Event, Competition, Heat...).
-However I aim to distill the topics I am learning into blog posts that demonstrate my work in a way that can benefit all developers (building a variety of of applications) using AWS. \
+However I aim to distill the topics I am learning into blog posts that demonstrate my work in a way that can benefit all developers (building a variety of applications) using AWS. \
 I will cover widely applicable topics such as;

 - Accessing DynamoDB tables from Lambdas